cetusfinance/cetusfinance.github.io/_posts/tim/2017-01-28-TLS-Say-hello-to-my-little-friend.md

 Alerts.AlertException.ThrowAlert(Alerts.AlertLevel.Fatal, Alerts.AlertDescription.insufficient_security, "Failed to get a bulk cipher from the cipher extensions");
 ```

-First we again make as many checks on the data to ensure that we are not getting bad data at any point, once again security library == reject bad data as soon as possible.
+We again make as many checks on the data to ensure that we are not getting bad data at any point, again security library == reject bad data as soon as possible.

 Next the loop is designed to be quick and low allocation.
 We are designing a component for a low down part of a framework.
 We don't want your TLs library triggering
 garbage collections, it's just bad etiquette.

-So we need a list of the ciphers that the client supports, but these are short lists so we figure out the number of items in the list
+We need a list of the ciphers that the client supports, but these are short lists so we figure out the number of items in the list
 (a ushort is 2 bytes so we divide the length by 2).
 Then we stackalloc an array, this might be unfamiliar to many C# coders but this will make an array on the stack.
 This
-will be unwound when the method exits and requires not allocations.
+will be unwound when the method exits and requires no allocations on the heap.
 It returns a pointer to the array so we need to be in an unsafe context to have this available.

-Next we loop through our priority list looking for a valid match.
+Lastly we loop through our priority list looking for a valid match.
 This could have been implemented as a dictionary.
 This is a good example
 on when big O notation doesn't stand up to implementation.

 Iterating a list is slower than a dictionary right?
 Well for a small amount of items this
 is not true.
 The next question, how many is "small"?
-I found it hard to find a good breakdown so I used benchmarkdotnet[^2] to make a small program to
+I found it hard to find a good breakdown so I used benchmarkdotnet[^2] to make a quick program to
 test the fact.
-Here is a quick table of the results and I will check the code in as part of the project under tests/benchmarks.
+Here is a table of the results and I have checked in the code as part of the project under tests/benchmarks.

      Method | ItemsInList |        Mean |    StdDev | Scaled | Scaled-StdDev |
 ----------- |------------ |------------ |---------- |------- |-------------- |